Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Let us now give a precise construction of the possibly degenerate cobordism $S(L)$ obtained out of a preconfiguration $L$.
-We first need to define the sector space $\tilde{\Sigma}(L)$, a precise definition of the pieces used in the glueing construction.
+We now give a construction of a possibly degenerate cobordism $S(L)$ for a preconfiguration $L$.
+To do so, we first define the sector space $\overline{\Sigma}(L)$, the pieces used in the glueing construction.
 We slightly depart from our informal discussion by making cuts from the outer boundary to the inner boundary of the annuli and reglueing these later.
 See Figure \ref{figradialsectors} for examples of the different types of sectors.